 Karnataka crisis: BJP lawmakers dine, sleep inside Vidhana Soudha to protest bias

-Bengaluru, July 19: The Bharatiya Janata Party leaders staged a night-long protest on Thursday demanding the Congress- JD(S) alliance government to step down from the office, as it has not enjoying the majority.
+Bengaluru, July 19: The Bharatiya Janata Party (BJP) leaders staged a night-long protest on Thursday demanding the Congress- JD(S) alliance government to step down from the office, as it has not enjoying the majority.

-Stata BJP chief B S Yeddyurappa declared his party members would stay put in the House itself overnight and even till the time the trust vote was decided.
-The announcement came soon after Speaker KR Ramesh Kumar adjourned the assembly in the midst of a heated confidence motion debate.
+State BJP chief B S Yeddyurappa declared his party members would stay put in the House itself overnight and even till the time the trust vote was decided.
+The announcement came soon after Speaker K R Ramesh Kumar adjourned the assembly in the midst of a heated confidence motion debate.

 The BJP MLA's were seen having discussions, dinner together and sleeping on the green floor and the well of the house.